thaiv28/CS-14115_SS22/session_07/session_07_lab_manual.md

 *From now on, and in all upcoming labs we will use the common abbreviation JS for the term JavaScript.*

 This lab includes three activities and covers JS basics.
 It is intended to solidify your understanding of JS so that you are able to write your own code in upcoming exercises.
-If you already know JS well, feel free to skim the text and jump right to the activites.
+If you already know JS well, feel free to skim the text and jump right to the activities.
 However, if you are new to JS or need a refresher, make sure to read the text closely!

 *The result of this lab may look like the following screenshot.
 Among other things, you will work with data from amusement parks and museums and do some array manipulations and filtering.
 At the end you will use JS to call a function that will render a pre-configured bar chart.*

 ![Lab 2 - Preview](week-03_lab_preview.png?raw=true "Lab 2 - Preview")

 ### A short reiteration of the basic concepts of JavaScript (JS)

-We assume that you have completed the pre-reading on JS, so here we are only showing you some examples and use cases of JS basics.

 #### Variables